Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Materials and Methods

 \subsection{Retraction Rate}

-The retraction rate is an index used to assess the frequency of retracted articles within a collection of publications \cite{InfectionandImmunity:RetractionIndex}.
-It is defined as the number of retracted papers published between year $j$ and year $i$, multiplied by 10,000, and then divided by the total number of publications during the same period.
-The calculation formula is as follows:
+The retraction rate is a metric used to quantify the frequency of retracted articles within a body of publications \citep{InfectionandImmunity:RetractionIndex}.
+It is calculated as the number of retracted articles published between years $j$ and $i$, multiplied by $10,000$, and then divided by the total number of publications within the same period.
+The formula is as follows:

-where $R_y$ denotes the number of retracted papers, and $P_y$ represents the number of publications published in year $y$.
+where $R_y$ denotes the number of retracted articles and $P_y$ represents the number of publications in year $y$.